-The 4-by-6 foot woodsy frames – which are adorned with the District’s mascot, Willy the Woodchuck – are popping up this month at scenic spots located throughout the District.
+This ongoing program offers jumbo-size photo frames at nine scenic spots located throughout the District.
+The 4-by-6 foot woodsy frames are adorned with the District’s mascot, Willy the Woodchuck, and are just waiting for you to capture your best nature pose.
 Participants are being encouraged to take photos with the frames and post the shots to social media.

 Snap a photo of an enticing forest preserve landscape, grab your friends and family and take a picture to commemorate a preserve outing, or take a photo with your hiking or biking buddies before or after a workout.